Miss Italia

 Miss Italia is a beauty pageant awarding prizes every year to young, female contestants from Italy.
-Since the first edition of the contest, in 1939, many of the contestants have gone on to notable careers in television and film.
+Since the first edition of the contest, in 1939, many of the contestants have gone on to careers in television and film.

 History

 Early history and beginnings (1927-1935)

 From 1927 to 1935, there were contests held in vein of the modern-day Miss Italia contest, with the winners often referred to as Miss Italy.
 This is mainly to choose Italy's representatives for both the International Pageant of Pulchritude (also known as "Miss Universe") and, later on, Miss Europe.